 I still remember the first time I encountered zucchini bread as a teenager.
 I had a hard time getting my mind around the concept.
 At the time, zucchini was something my mom made me eat, and not anything you would bake into something sweet.

-Update, 9-28-2012: I used to also show a second recipe on this page for a version with crushed pineapple.
+By the way, I used to also show a second recipe on this page for a version with crushed pineapple.
 You can now find that recipe on a different page here: Zucchini Bread with Pineapple.

 - 2 eggs, beaten

-- 2 teaspoons vanilla
+- 2 teaspoons vanilla extract

-- 1 cup chopped pecans or walnuts (optional)
+- 1 cup (100 g) chopped pecans or walnuts (optional)

-- 1 cup dried cranberries or raisins (optional)
+- 1 cup (120 g) dried cranberries or raisins (optional)

 1 Preheat oven, prepare loaf pans, drain zucchini of excess moisture: Preheat the oven to 350°F (175°C).
 Butter two 5 by 9 inch loaf pans.
 Place the grated zucchini in a sieve or colander over a bowl to drain any excess moisture.

 2 Whisk together flour, baking soda, spices: In a large bowl, vigorously whisk together the flour, baking soda, cinnamon, ginger, and ground nutmeg.

 3 Whisk together sugar, eggs, vanilla, salt, zucchini, butter: In another large bowl, whisk together the sugar, eggs, vanilla extract, and salt (omit salt if using salted butter).
 Stir in the drained grated zucchini and then the melted butter.